JumpShip

 JumpShip is a Flash Framework, yes another one.

 The difference between JumpShip and other frameworks, and the reason I decided to release this as it’s own project, is that it makes an effort not to assume that you are using Flash Remoting (or one of it’s OS incarnations) or Flex.
 But it also makes an effort not to limit those of you who are.
 JumpShip also encourages an MVC approach to development.
 And more specifically a Ruby on Rails approach which assumes a standard development practice rather than trying to accommodate every possible design style.
 Ruby on Rails calls it “convention over configuration”.
-It assumes that once we all settle on the best way to accomplish a task, we can assume that we will use that convention for most of what we write in the future, and we can thereby gloss over most of the inane grunt work that is required to get any application off the ground.
+It assumes that once we all settle on the best way to accomplish a task, we can assume that we will use that convention for 95% of what we write in the future, and we can thereby gloss over 95% of the inane grunt work that is required to get any application off the ground.

 Why?